stdrice/dotfiles/README.md

 # **About ⁉️**
 ## Hello!
 Thanks for dropping by 👋
-This is pengurice, a script that automatically rice your Linux system.
+This is **pengurice**, a script that automatically rice your **Linux** system.
 I made this for people who wants a simple, productive and eyecandy Linux desktop.

 # **Starring 🌠**
 <img src="https://i.imgur.com/1Raaomc.png" align="right" width="400px">